Teekay-shx/PROG6212-A1-P1/README.md

 - The seed data satisfies the brief's minimums: at least 2 Organisers, 2 Participants, 3 Events, categories for each event, and sample enrolments.

-## Assumptions made

-- "RaceDay" was interpreted as a **running/road-race event management system** (registration, categories, results, payments), since the brief's Part 1 document doesn't itself state the domain in detail.
-- A single `Users` table with a `Role` column was used rather than separate `Organisers` and `Participants` tables, since login and profile fields are identical across roles.
-- A `Payments` entity was added beyond the six-entity minimum because `Categories.EntryFee` implies paid entries need to be tracked somewhere.

-## Next step

-Part 2 will implement the REST API exactly as specified in `docs/api-endpoint-plan.md`, backed by the schema in `docs/raceday_schema.sql`.